Pearl River (Mississippi–Louisiana): Tributaries and hydrology

 Northeast of Jackson, the Ross Barnett Reservoir was formed by a 1962 dam.
 Average annual rainfall is about 52 inches in the upper third of the basin, and below Jackson the basin rainfall increases to 64 inches or more, contributing to the greater discharge of the Bogue Chitto as noted below.

 The Bogue Chitto River is a major tributary on the lower section.
 The Bogue Chitto's mean low-water discharge to the lower river is nearly six times that of the mean low-water discharge of the Pearl River at Jackson, Mississippi, according to a 1936 government report of the Mississippi Planning Commission.

 West of Picayune, about 50 mi above the mouth, the river forks.

 The East Pearl River empties into Lake Borgne, where the dredged Pearl River Channel meets the Gulf Intracoastal Waterway.
 The discharge flows eastward past Grand Island through St. Joe Pass and into the Mississippi Sound.
 The West Pearl River flows into The Rigolets, thence into Lake Borgne.
 Both discharges eventually reach the Gulf of Mexico.
 The Pearl River serves as the 115 mi boundary between Mississippi and Louisiana in its lower reach near the Gulf of Mexico.

 Pearl River provides the receiving waters for the Savanna Street Sewage Treatment Plant in Jackson, Mississippi. which lies about 180 mi from the mouth of the river.
+The river below Jackson has historically suffered from pollution from municipal and industrial sources, however the waters are home to the ringed sawback turtle.

-Pearl River towns
+Towns on the river

 The following towns (in order, north to south) developed on or near the Pearl River: